Al Sherrod Lambert

 Al Sherrod Lambert (/ˈʃɛrəd/ SHERR-əd; born June 29, 1985), sometimes known as simply A-Rod, is a Grammy Award winning American producer, singer, songwriter, and musician.
 He has won recognition as a gospel, pop, hip hop and R&B producer.
 He is signed to Kobalt Music Group and is a registered BMI songwriter.

 Personal life

 Lambert was born in Newark, New Jersey.
-He grew up in nearby Irvington and attended Irvington High School and Bloomfield College where he graduated in 2008.
-In 2010 Lambert moved to Los Angeles where he maintains residency with his wife and two daughters.
+He moved to nearby Irvington as a teen and attended Irvington High School and Bloomfield College where he graduated in 2008.
+In 2010 Lambert moved to Los Angeles where he maintains residency with his wife and children.